tecolicom/Term-ANSIColor-Concise/README.md

 This module produces _RESET_ and _Erase Line_ sequence to recover from colored text.
-This is preferable to clear background color set by scrolling in the middle of colored text at the bottom line of the terminal.
+This is preferable to clear background color set by scrolling in the middle of colored text at the bottom of the terminal.

 However, on some terminal, including Apple\_Terminal, _Erase Line_